xuebingli/rails-weather-api/README.md

 ### Inspection and Visualization

-Monitoring can be viewed using a compatible tool, e.g. Jaeger.
+Traces and such can be gathered and viewed using a compatible tool, e.g. Jaeger.

 ```bash
 docker run -d --name jaeger \